7 Tips to Start Remembering Your Dreams Every Night

 That is unless you monitor your sleep cycles and get yourself woken up at REM stage.
 You can do that with such sleep trackers as smart wristbands or by simply counting the time when you are most likely to be experiencing your dreams.

 This experiment shouldn't be made too often, though.
-Only do this if you don't have any sleep disorders, get adequate sleep, and are easy to fall back to sleep.
-You can also just set the alarm at 7,5 hours after going to sleep with a greater chance to catch that last dream.
+Only do this if you don't have any sleep disorders, get adequate sleep, and are easily to fall back to sleep.
+You can also just set the alarm at 7.5 hours after going to sleep with a greater chance to catch that last dream.

 3. Don't move

 After you wake up, anything can distract you and disrupt your dream recall.
-For this reason, make sure to keep you alarm clock at the reach of your hand so you don't have to move from the position you opened your eyes in.
+For this reason, make sure to keep your alarm clock in reach so you don't have to move from the position you opened your eyes in.
 Better not use radio alarms or alarm signals that are too upbeat or contain singing.
 Keep it calm and tender.

 Once you open your eyes, be sure to fix them on the one object you see first.
 Keep your gaze on it until the dream is retrieved and saved in your memory.
 If you put something special, for example a statue, at your beside table to fixate your eyes on when you wake up, it will trigger your brain for better dream recall.

 This tip is almost intuitive, but probably the most important too.
 It is much much easier to remember things if we write them down.
 Dreams are no exception.

 Keep a notepad on your bedside table or anywhere where it's reachable without much stretching or, god forbid, leaving the bed.
 Write down everything and anything you can: a feeling you woke up with, the people you dreamed, a phrase someone told you in a dream, or a song that you heard in the background.